 A series of individual missions are strung together in the campaign game to form the player's tour of duty.
-Just as it was in real life, the objective of the game for the player is to survive your tour of duty and rotate home.
+Just as it was in real life, the objective of the game for the player is to survive your tour of duty so you can rotate home.